UK priority sector market overview

 Energy and clean technology

-Energy continues to be a key driver for trade and investment in Canada and the UK with both countries undertaking a fundamental transitions towards a low carbon future.
+Energy continues to be a key driver for trade, investment, and innovation in Canada and the UK, with both countries undertaking a fundamental transitions towards a low carbon future.
 To drive this transition, both countries have legislated net-zero targets by 2050.
-The requirement to drastically reduce emissions and achieve decarbonisation targets is creating significant commercial opportunities.
+The requirement to drastically reduce emissions and achieve decarbonisation targets is creating significant commercial opportunities for clean technologies.
+Canada-UK trade in environmental and clean technology goods and services reached CAD $724.3 million in 2021, with Canada exporting CAD $406.4 million in environmental and clean technology goods and services to the UK.

-In November 2021 the UK hosted COP26, where governments reinforced commitments to addressing climate change and reducing carbon emissions.
-In the lead-up, the UK released a number of policy documents laying out pathways to decarbonisation across industry, and announced its enhanced commitment to reduce emissions by 78% by 2035.
-The UK has legislated ambitious targets, including the ban on the sale of petrol and diesel vehicles by 2030, and a fully decarbonised electricity system by 2035.
+Since 2021, the UK has released multiple policy documents setting out pathways to decarbonisation across industry committing to reduce emissions by 78% by 2035 (compared to 1990 levels).
+Additionally, there are ambitious targets in place, including the ban on the sale of petrol and diesel vehicles by 2030, and a fully decarbonised electricity system by 2035.

 Key additional areas of opportunity are: